SaadAhmad123/aws-lambda-request/README.md

 });
 ```

-### RestRequest Class
+### Handling Requests with the RestRequest Class

-The `RestRequest` class is used to manage the processing of HTTP requests and responses.
+The `RestRequest` class is the core class used to process HTTP requests and responses, providing flexibility and structure to your API.

 ```typescript
 import { RestRequest, Schema } from 'aws-lambda-request';